-The Live Well Lincoln Community Health Survey for 2022 was completed by 752 Lincoln County residents from September 12th to October 31st.
+The Lincoln County Community Health Survey was completed by 752 individuals from September 12 to October 31, 2022.
 The survey was available in English and Spanish as well as online and paper versions.
 Respondents, who indicated they did not live, work, or use services in Lincoln County were not included in the data.
 Respondents who did not indicate their demographics were not included in the data and were noted as an invalid response.

 When calculating percentages for questions included in the "Community Concerns" section in which more than one answer could be selected, the number of responses in a particular category was divided by the total number of individual responses to that question to obtain the percentage.
-There are also notes under questions that indicate the number of responses as well as how many surveys were left blank, included one answered and two answers.
+There are also notes under questions that indicate the number of responses as well as how many surveys were left blank, included one answer and two answers.
 Surveys that displayed more than two answers were not calculated in data collection.